Robyn-Smith/readme-Generator/README.md

   + [License](#license)

   ## Installation
-  Installation of npm inquirer is needed for this application.
+  Installation of npm inquirer 8.2.4 is required.

   ## Usage
-  The user ansers questions in the terminal.
-The answers are used to create a readme file.
+  The user answers questions in the terminal, these answers are used to create a readme file.

   ## Contributing
-  Contributions are not permitted in this project.
+  Contributions are not permitted for this project.

   ## Tests